michelesr/thesis/src/ci.md

           codeskyblue/docker-gogs

 The ports `3000` and `8080` are exported respectively to `3000` and `5000`
-of our host.
-The port `3000` is reserved for the Gogs service, while the `8080` will be used for the Continuous Integration system that will be linked with Gogs later.
-Gogs require a directory for the configuration file and data storage, so `$HOME/gogs_data` has been mounted inside the container as `/data`.
+of the host.
+The port `3000` is reserved for the Gogs service, while the `8080` is used for the Continuous Integration system, that will be linked with Gogs later.
+Gogs require a directory for configuration files and data storage, so `$HOME/gogs_data` has been mounted inside the container as `/data`.

 ### Configuration

-Opening the browser at `http://localhost:3000/` will redirect to the first configuration page.
+The opening of the browser at `http://localhost:3000/` redirects to the first configuration page.
 The configuration to adopt is:

 - Database type:  `SQLite3`